 Commercial shampoos for upholstery cleaning are readily available and do a good job, but if you are expecting company and junior spills his Kool-Aid, you’ll need something more immediate.
 Whether your upholstery cleaning needs are vinyl, leather, or cloth, there will come a time when you will need to remove a complicated, set in stain in between having a professional come give it the once over.
 When this happens, reach for cleaners around the house before calling someone in.

-Also, ask for swatches or remnants of fabric to be used in color fast testing of cleaners.
-Armed with this information, your new couch or loveseat can outlast even the kids!
+Also, ask for swatches or remnants of fabric to be used in colour fast testing of cleaners.
+Armed with this information, your new couch or love seat can outlast even the kids!

 A mild detergent with a soft bristle brush is usually your best bet.
 Make sure the detergent dose not use bleach as the first or second ingredient, then dilute with warm water and rub the stain gently, blotting the excess cleaner with a soft towel.
 Use a hair dryer to dry the area.
 This is quick and easy, but will also prevent the damage that wet stains can cause to, say, arm chairs by the possibility of mildew setting in.
 The best thing you can do when cleaning your furniture is to keep it as dry as possible, as quickly as possible.